 Also known as endodontic treatment, a root canal is a dental treatment in which the inside of the tooth (nerve, dentin, and pulp) is removed and replaced with a synthetic filling and the tooth is capped.
-The procedure can be performed on all teeth but is most often reserved for the large functional canines, pre-molars, and molars.
+The procedure is most often reserved for the large functional canines, pre-molars, and molars.

 - Enamel – The hard, outer surface of the tooth.

 - Dentin – Below the tough exterior, dentin is hard, dense bony tissue which forms the bulk of a tooth.
 Dentin is arranged as a collection of tubules which run from the pulp towards the enamel.